LukeM1aa/milestone-project-one/README.md

 - [Code Institute](https://codeinstitute.net/global/) - Learning Platform
 - [WCAG 2.1](https://www.w3.org/TR/WCAG21) and [Coolors Color Contrast Checker](https://coolors.co/contrast-checker) - Accessibility contrast checker to support and maintain readability
 - [WCAG 2..2 Techniques](https://www.w3.org/WAI/WCAG22/Techniques/css/C22) and [WebAim - Typefaces and Fonts](https://webaim.org/techniques/fonts/) - Accessibility typeface and fonts support and maintain readability
-- [Syntax](https://syntax.fm/) Podcast and Youtube channel for CSS and industry inspiration
+- [Syntax](https://syntax.fm/) Podcast and YouTube channel for CSS and industry inspiration
-- [Kevin Powell](https://www.youtube.com/kevinpowell) Youtube channel for CSS best practise
+- [Kevin Powell](https://www.youtube.com/kevinpowell) YouTube channel for CSS best practise
 - [W3Schools](https://www.w3schools.com/css/css_form.asp) with support targeting input fields with CSS

 ##### I would also like to acknowledge and thank
-- To my Partner Lucy Elliott for her continued support, industry advice, help with testing on devices, and the days and nights working on the project while she entertained the children
+- I would like to thank my partner Lucy Elliott for her continued support, industry advice, help with testing on devices, and the days and nights working on the project while she entertained the children
 - Services and Sales Appliance Repairs for giving me the opportunity to rebrand and design a new [website](https://www.serviceandsalesbedford.co.uk/)